ImChloeLazaro/bridgev2/docs/aretex-bridge-changes.md

 ## v.0.4.1

-* Fixed index conflicting issue with `stepper` Component and content of the form.
+* Fixed a bug causing index conflicting issue with `stepper` Component and content of the form.
 * Merged backend and frontend from `devchloe` branch
 * Created backup from `devchloe` branch